Brendon-btd/HustleAI/README.md

 # Project README

 This project was started yesterday, and the images included in this repository serve as proof of our progress from day one.
-We attempted to deploy the project on GitHub, but the platform required a paid upgrade for the necessary deployment features, which prevented us from proceeding with deployment there.
+We attempted to deploy the project on GitHub, but the platform required a paid upgrade for the necessary deployment features, which prevented us from proceeding with deployment there.Base44 uses an integrated, automatically managed database.
+While it handles database setup internally and generates the necessary tables, users can also connect external databases like Supabase for more control.
+It uses a combination of different tech stacks, including MongoDB for its database and Render for hosting, while Supabase is used for backend services like databases and authentication in the applications it generates

 ## Overview